kurtosis-tech/kurtosis/core/TUTORIAL.md

 # Kurtosis Implementation Tutorial
 To run tests with Kurtosis, we'll need to define custom components for producing each of the four Kurtosis components.
 At a high level, this means writing:

-1. A **network** definition that defines a cluster of services that a test will use
+1. At least one **network** definition that our tests can use to declare the type of network they want to run against
-1. A **test suite** packaging all the tests for your application
+1. A **test suite** with at least one test inside
 1. A **controller** Docker image that runs code wrapping Kurtosis' controller library
 1. An **initializer** CLI that wraps Kurtosis' initializer library

 In the below tutorial we'll show how to implement each of these components from scratch!

 ## The Test Network
-A test always runs against a network of services being tested, and we'll first need to tell Kurtosis what that network should look like.
-Networks are composed of services, so our firs step is defining what a "service" looks like.
+A test always runs against a network of services being tested, and each test will declare the type of network it wants to run against.
+We're  and we'll need to tell Kurtosis what that network should look like for the test we'll write in this tutorial.

+Networks are composed of services, so our first step is defining what a "service" looks like.

 In this example, we'll suppose that our network is composed of REST microservices running in Docker images, all communicating with each other.
 We'll start by defining an interface that represents the functions a test can call on a service node, which is accomplished by implementing the [Service](https://github.com/kurtosis-tech/kurtosis/blob/develop/commons/services/service.go) marker interface like so: